mjpost/bibsearch/README.md

     pdflatex PAPER
     pdflatex PAPER

-This generates whatever bib file is references in PAPER.tex.
+This generates whatever bib file is referenced in PAPER.tex.
-You don't ever need to manually manage it again!